-Before a jury of their peers, would your board members be found guilty of supporting your organization?
+Before a jury of your peers, would your board members be found guilty of supporting your organization?
 Would a lawyer find enough evidence to convict them?
 Below is a list of evidence to make the case.
 Use it to help your board prove their guilt.

-Evidence #8.
-Friends.
-Connections explores the number of organizations with whom a board member linked you.
-“Friends” looks at evidence that your board members helped you to connect with or deepen connections with individuals.
+Friends” looks at evidence that your board members helped you to connect with or deepen connections with individuals.
 Maria invites eight people to sit at her table during your special event.
 Tyrone takes you to lunch at his club meeting.
-Some overlap will exist between #7 and #8.
+Your right.
+If you noticed that overlap exists, this evidence and Evidence#7.
 Your board member can help you connect with the local bank and personally with the bank president.
-When board members help you to make new friends you enlarge the size of the community involved in your organization.
+When board members help you make new friends, you enlarge the community’s size in your organization.